jonahbebko/fbait-emu/README.md

 The ISA for FURRYBAIT can be found [here.](https://docs.google.com/spreadsheets/d/1BiFGfeyPMsWl56HnLYbaD-BoIZvfuITvZX8m75RIMmI/edit?usp=sharing)

+Programs written in FURRYBAIT assembly are given the `.asm` file extension, and FURRYBAIT machine code is (nominally) given `.fb`.

-An example Fibonacci program can be found in `assembly.txt` which prints the first 12 fibonacci numbers (less than 256) then halts.
+An example Fibonacci program is included, which prints the first 12 fibonacci numbers (less than 256) then halts.
+Its assembly is in `fib.asm` and machine code in `fib.fb`.

 Registers are prefixed with `R` like `R0` and `R4`.